bienstock/hello-javafx-maven-example/README.md

 Hello JavaFX and Maven (Example Project)
 =========================================

-*NOTE: I plan to turn this example project into a Maven archetype soon.
-This project will be obsolete once that happens.*

 This is a simple "Hello World" example showing a ready to roll JavaFX project using the
 <a href="https://github.com/zonski/javafx-maven-plugin">ZenJava JavaFX Maven plugin</a>.
 This can be downloaded